chalmers-revere/opendlv-tutorial-kiwi/README.md

 ---

+## Working with data replay for Kiwi

-#### Getting Started 3: Local replay on your computer
+### Getting Started 2.1: Local replay on your computer

 The third tutorial is to download a recording file and replay it on your local system.
-For this test, we assume that you have completed tutorial 1.
+For this test, we assume that you have completed tutorial 1.1.

 _Prerequisites:_

 * [You need to install Docker for your platform](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * [You need to install `docker-compose`](https://docs.docker.com/compose/install/#install-compose)
-* It is recommended to use the Chrome web-browser 68+.

 _Tutorial:_

-* Download the `.rec` file of interest from Kiwi to your computer into the folder `$HOME/recordings`.
-If the folder does not exist, you can create it as follows: `mkdir -p $HOME/recordings` running in a terminal.
+* Download the `.rec` file of interest from Kiwi to your computer into the folder `$HOME/kiwi-recordings`.
+If the folder does not exist, you can create it as follows: `mkdir -p $HOME/kiwi-recordings` running in a terminal.
-* Next, download the application description (a .yml-file for docker-compose) to `$HOME` in a terminal: `wget https://raw.githubusercontent.com/chalmers-revere/opendlv-tutorial-kiwi/master/image-postprocessing-opencv-python/h264-decoder-viewer.yml -O h264-decoder-viewer.yml`.
+* Next, download the application description (a .yml-file for docker-compose) to `$HOME` in a terminal: `wget https://raw.githubusercontent.com/chalmers-revere/opendlv-tutorial-kiwi/master/opendlv-perception-helloworld-python/h264-replay-viewer.yml -O h264-replay-viewer.yml`.
+* Edit the YML file so that `yourFile.rec` one of your recording files.
+List your file names in the terminal by running `ls -l $HOME/kiwi-recordings` running in a terminal.
+* Next, in the terminal, run the command `xhost +` to allow Docker to access the desktop environment (i.e. opening new windows on the display).
+This needs to be done once everytime you restart your computer.
-* Now, start the application description: `docker-compose -f h264-decoder-viewer.yml up` in a terminal.
+* Now, start the application description: `docker-compose -f h264-replay-viewer.yml up` in a terminal.

-The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`
+A rendering of recorded video will be show on screen, and the web viewer will give the following message in your terminal: `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

-Now, you can open a recent web browser (like Chrome 68+ or Safari 11+ for example) and point it to http://localhost:8081.
-Open the folder view and select the recording file to replay.
-Click on the play button next to the file entry.
+Now, you can open a modern web browser and point it to http://localhost:8081.
+You should now be able to see the messages sent over UDP multicast in the messages tab.
+You can also use the interface to record messages, and any such new recordings will end up in the folder `$HOME/recordings`.
+Note however that the video will not be resaved in the new recording file, since it is transmitted via shared memory (and not on UDP multicast).
+Please create such recording file for the next step of the tutorial.

 You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.

----

-#### Getting Started 4: Extracting `.csv` files from a recording on your computer
+### Getting Started 2.2: Extracting `.csv` files from a recording on your computer

 The fourth tutorial is to extract `.csv` files from a recording file for data post-processing.
 A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps.

 _Prerequisites:_

-* Have tutorial 3 completed.
+* Have tutorial 2.1 completed.

 _Tutorial:_